I will start where I left off yesterday so I don’t miss anything. But what a 24 hours this has been.

 After the game we came home.
 E was tired.
 I went up to have a bath and we planned to have an early night.

 But at 9:30 PM the BC Transplant Society called and said they thought they had a heart for us.
-E had answered the phone and couldn’t believe it.
+E had answered the phone.

 We dropped Jeanie and Scott at Lisa’s to spend the night.
 Lisa jumped in the car and then Becci pulled up and jumped in the car too!
 They said no way were we going without them.
 I was quite calm and able to drive with no problem.
 E just couldn’t believe it was happening.
 We parked in the Wall Centre and went back up this room on 5A.
 The nurses were expecting him